Taki, Mie: Climate

 Taki has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Taki is 14.9 °C. The average annual rainfall is 2015 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.9 °C, and lowest in January, at around 4.2 °C.

 Demographics

-Per Japanese census data, the population of Taki has been declining slowly over the past 60 years.
+The population of Taki has been declining slowly over the past 60 years.

 History

 The area of Take was part of ancient Ise Province.
 During the Edo period, it was mostly part of the holdings of Kii Domain.
-The village of Ōka (相可) was established on April 1, 1889 during the establishment of the modern municipalities system in the Meiji period.
+The village of Ōka (相可) was established on April 1, 1889, during the establishment of the modern municipalities system in the Meiji period.
 It was elevated to town status on June 20, 1919, and changed its name to Taki after merging of the neighboring villages of Sana and Tsuda, both in Taki District, on March 30, 1955.
 The village of Nishi-Tokida was annexed on April 15, 1959.
-On January 1, 2006 the village was merged into Taki.
+On January 1, 2006, the village was merged into Taki.